Moving to Pune, India

 If you are thinking about moving to Pune, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Pune varies depending on the area and type of property.
 Generally, the average cost of housing in Pune is relatively affordable compared to other major cities in India.
-Prices for apartments and houses range from mid-range to luxury, with the average cost of a two-bedroom apartment in a mid-range area being around ?25,000 to ?30,000 per month," remarked one expat who made the move to Pune.
+Prices for apartments and houses range from mid-range to luxury, with the average cost of a two-bedroom apartment in a mid-range area being around ?25,000 to ?30,000 per month," said one expat who made the move to Pune.

 Should I buy or rent a home in Pune?